 This is a simple basic scone recipe that's easy to mix up and bakes quickly in the toaster oven.
 I prefer drop scones as they are just so darn simple with no pastry board needed.

-The basic ingredients and why they are used.
+ingredients notes and why they are used.

-- the flour is one of the main ingredients in the drop scones recipe and adds structure to the scones.
+- The flour is one of the main ingredients in the drop scones recipe and adds structure to the scones.

-- sugar adds sweetness to the scones.
+- Sugar adds sweetness to the scones.

 - bakewell cream adds the rise or lift, you can also use baking powder